 What Is A Self Build Structural Warranty And Do I Need One?

-If you’re not sure whether a self-build structural warranty is necessary, or you don’t understand the difference between this policy and self-build site insurance, then this article is for you.
+If you’re not sure whether a self-build structural warranty is necessary, what the difference between a PCC or structural warranty is, or you don’t understand the difference between these policies and self-build site insurance, then this article is for you.

 What is a self-build structural warranty?